 Upon a driver’s refusal, the arresting officer must read the chemical test admonition which explains to drivers the consequences of refusing.
 Upon completion of reading the admonition, the arresting officer is to record the driver’s responses to the offering of both the breath and blood tests on the DS-367.
 Additionally, the officer is to indicate how the driver declined the tests.
 On client’s DS-367 the response to breath test was “yes” and the response to blood test was left blank.
 In the section regarding how the refusal was indicated the officer wrote “the subject was unable to provide a sufficient sample.”
 There was no mention of a blood refusal on this document.

 At the conclusion of the APS hearing, we argued a set aside of the suspension would be the only appropriate action by the Department.
 We argued that client cannot be deemed a refusal because he did not refuse to submit to the blood test.
 When client was admonished he had the right to select a breath or a blood test he selected the breath test.
 He never refused the blood.
 He attempted to submit to the breath test; however, unfortunately he was unable to complete the test.
-Upon failure to complete the breath test he should have been reoffered the blood test which he was not.
+Upon failure to complete the breath test he should have been offered the blood test again, which he was not.
 If a driver refuses one chemical test by selecting the other test the “refusal” of the first test must be examined to determine if it was qualified or unqualified.
 If a driver states, “I will do the blood test because I have asthma” then this would be considered qualified.
-If the driver then refused to complete the blood test the breath test would not need to be reoffered.
-If the refusal is unqualified then the officer must reoffer that first test if the driver then refuses to complete the test that he/she initially selected.
-In this case, client did not make a qualified selection; thus, we argued it was mandatory that the blood option be reoffered upon failure to complete the breath test.
-Since the blood test was not reoffered a set aside of the license suspension would be required.
+If the driver then refused to complete the blood test the breath test would not need to be offered again.
+If the refusal is unqualified then the officer must offer that first test again if the driver then refuses to complete the test that he/she initially selected.
+In this case, client did not make a qualified selection; thus, we argued it was mandatory that the blood option be offered again upon failure to complete the breath test.
+Since the blood test was not offered again, a set aside of the license suspension would be required.

 Successfully Overturning License Suspension on Appeal